 - One for all visitors on the approach to the village – Chare Ends, just as you come onto the island.
-This car park operates a Pay and Display system.
+This car park operates a Pay and Display system (details and costs below).

-- One for blue-badge holders and coaches only on Green Lane.
+- One for blue-badge holders and coaches only on Green Lane (details below).